nathanfletch/bakery/README.md

 #### _By Nathan Fletcher_

-* This program provides a console interface for users buy items from a bakery.
+* This program provides a console interface for users to add and remove items from their order at a bakery.
 Prices are based off of a dynamic pricing algorithm.

 ## Technologies Used